NucleusPowered/site-v1/docs/faqs.md

 Unfortunately so.
 Here are some plugins that are known to clash with Nucleus:

-* Any Essentials like plugin is likely to take over commands that Nucleus would normally use.
+* **Any Essentials like** plugin is likely to take over commands that Nucleus would normally use.
 Avoid running more than one Essentials plugin at a time.
-* ProjectWorlds (PJW): PJW takes over the `/world` command, and has a different command setup to Nucleus.
+* **ProjectWorlds** (PJW): PJW takes over the `/world` command, and has a different command setup to Nucleus.
 Nucleus can do most things that PJW does, but if you decide you wish to use PJW and want to get to the Nucleus world command, you can use `/nworld` instead.
-* ProjectPortals (PJP): Older versions of PJP takes over the home, warp, back and teleportation commands.
+* **ProjectPortals** (PJP): Older versions of PJP takes over the home, warp, back and teleportation commands.
 You can turn off these modules in PJP if you would rather use Nucleus' versions.
 Never versions of PJP have these modules disabled.
-* SimpleChat and SimpleTags: These plugins have been known to hijack Nucleus' chat formatting - if you want chat channels, other plugins with Nucleus integration exist, such as UltimateChat.
+* **SimpleChat** and **SimpleTags**: These plugins have been known to hijack Nucleus' chat formatting - if you want chat channels, other plugins with Nucleus integration exist, such as UltimateChat.

 As we find more, we'll update this list.